MIN | $32.96 (-0.21%)

 Board of Directors

-The MinRes Board continues to oversee climate performance through the monthly tracking of greenhouse gas (GHG) emissions while delegating oversight of climate-related management and performance to the below committees.
+The MinRes Board continues to oversee climate performance through the monthly tracking of greenhouse gas (GHG) emissions while delegating oversight of climate-related management including risk assessment and mitigation, opportunity identification, policy and regulatory compliance and carbon management to the following committees.

 Sustainability Committee